esciencecenter-digital-skills/python-intermediate-development-tno/episodes/24-diagnosing-issues-improving-robustness.md

 Let us add a new function called `patient_normalise()` to our inflammation example to normalise a given inflammation data array so that all entries fall between 0 and 1.
-(Make sure you create a new feature branch for this work off your `develop` branch.)

 To normalise each patient's inflammation data we need to divide it by the maximum inflammation experienced by that patient.
 To do so, we can add the following code to `inflammation/models.py`: